-BS 5440-1 recommends that fanned flue chimney terminals should be positioned as follows:
+BS 5440-1: It is recommended that the fanned flue gas system terminal is positioned as follows:

-For IE see current issue of IS 813.

-For boilers covered within this manual.

-1) Dimensions D, E, F and G:

-These clearances may be reduced to 25 mm without affecting the performance of the boiler.
-In order to ensure that the condensate plume does not affect adjacent surfaces the terminal should be extended as shown below.

-2) Dimension H:

-This clearance may be reduced to 25 mm without affecting the performance of the boiler.
-However, in order to ensure that the condensate plume does not affect adjacent surfaces a clearance of 300 mm is preferred.
+- At least 2 m from an opening in the building directly opposite, and - So that the combustion products are not discharged directly across a property boundary. - Dimensions D, E, F and G: These clearances may be reduced to 25 mm without affecting the performance of the boiler.
+In order to ensure that the condensate vapour plume does not damage adjacent surfaces, the terminal should be extended as shown. - Dimension H: This clearance may be reduced to 25 mm without adversely affecting the performance of the boiler.
+However, in order to ensure that the condensate vapour plume does not damage adjacent surfaces, a clearance of 300 mm is preferred.
+For IE, recommendations are given in the current issue of the IS 813.

-For 1 and 2 above you can use a flue gas management kit to enable the termination point to be positioned and directed away from the building fabric.
+G.3 Opening of the flue pipe below eaves and balconies

-I Commissioning Checklist
+H Commissioning Checklist